chawins/Adversarial-Examples-Reading-List/README.md

 - N. Papernot, P. Mcdaniel, I. Goodfellow, S. Jha, Z. B. Celik, and A. Swami, **Practical Black-Box Attacks against Deep Learning Systems using Adversarial Examples.**
 - N. Papernot, P. McDaniel, S. Jha, M. Fredrikson, Z. B. Celik, and A. Swami, **The Limitations of Deep Learning in Adversarial Settings**, IEEE, Nov.
 2015.
 - N. Papernot, P. Mcdaniel, A. Sinha, and M. Wellman, **SoK : Towards the Science of Security and Privacy in Machine Learning.**
+- :+1: &nbsp; J. Gilmer et al., **Motivating the Rules of the Game for Adversarial Example Research**, 2018. [[link]](https://arxiv.org/abs/1807.06732)
+  - Analyze and propose different threat models for adversarial examples in the context of real-world security-critical applications

 ---